 We miss Lionheart, he truly had the heart of a lion.

 Buddy was found by our board chair near the Missions in San Antonio.
 He had a severe injury to his ear, some chipped teeth, a tear or two on his good ear, goopy eyes and raging hormones.
 The abcess was repaired and he was neutered.
 During surgery it was found that he had a non-descending testicle, so that had to be removed.
 He has a nice big scar to show for it.
 He's about 8 pounds and looks like a typical Garfield Tom Cat.
 He was estimated to be about 10 years old.

 Buddy tested positive for FIV, which could have been a false positive if he had been vaccinated before.
 FIV is not a death sentence.
 Buddy was adopted by his finder and sadly passed away from cancer in 2015.
 He was truly an ambassador for Wayward's FIV cats and we miss him all the time.

 Wayward Whiskers Cat Rescue is a 501(c)(3) non-profit organization in San Antonio, TX founded in January 2013.
-We take in stray special needs cats and kittens that may otherwise be abandoned or euthanized.
+We are currently taking in very few cats on a case by case basis, and only medical cases.

 Wayward Whiskers operates solely on support from individual and corporate donors.
 We do not receive any city or government funding.